ShieldBlock/Gamecode/README.md

 ## History
 - 11/05/2015 - Initial version of the Game:code.
-- 16/05/2015 - Presetting basic functions of detection of the Game: code.
+- 16/05/2015 - Presetting basic functions of detection of the Game:code.

 ## Features
 - Detections